To the venue owner – an ERRCS system is an expense with no ROI.

 while making the cost to the venue owner as low as possible.

 Comba's CriticalPoint Class A UHF BDA is a repeater solution that was designed with public safety first responders in mind.
-Fully compliant with the IFC and NFPA (National Fire Protection Association), CriticalPoint's UHF BDA supports frequencies 450MHz to 512MHz, up to 32 narrow-band filters and has the flexibility for supporting internal one or two window filtering.
+Fully compliant with the IFC and NFPA (National Fire Protection Association), CriticalPoint's UHF BDA supports frequencies 450MHz to 512MHz, up to 32 narrow-band filters (Class A) or up to 4 wide-band filters (Class B) and has the flexibility for supporting internal one or two window filtering.
 This unit will provide greater reliability and coverage for large building structures, tunnels, remote or rural areas and more.
 The channelized uplink squelch and channelized uplink AGC functions ensure minimum interference to base stations and optimizes communications quality.

 one or two